Flying With Children: The Ultimate Guide

 Inquire About an Airport Play Room

 Some airports have “playrooms” specifically designed for children.
-These rooms often contain play structures, swings, and other activities designed to occupy and entertain them as you wait for a flight.
+These rooms often contain play structures, swings, and other activities, such as Play-Doh, designed to occupy and entertain them as you wait for a flight.
 If available, they can also be a great way to tire your child out before a flight, possibly increasing his or her chances of actually sleeping on the plane.

 Take Advantage of Early Boarding